As a mandatory requirement by IRAS under section 34F of the Singapore Income Tax Act, the Transfer Pricing Documentation is significant for taxpayers.

 - Mark-up is applied on all costs (direct costs and indirect costs incurred in rendering services)

-In need of a Transfer Pricing Advisor?
+Need a Transfer Pricing Advisor?

 Rikvin’s content team includes in-house and freelance writers across the globe who contribute informative and trending articles to guide aspiring entrepreneurs in taking their business to the next level in Asia.